digital-dream-labs/vector-configurator/README.md

-Vector configurator is a command-line utility for doing some common operatioins on an [OSKR](https://oskr.ddl.io/) enabled bot.
+Vector Configurator is a command-line utility for doing some common operations on an [OSKR](https://oskr.ddl.io/) enabled Vector robot.